BenB-C/Epicodus-Intro-To-Programming-Week-2-Project/README.md

 ## Setup/Installation Requirements

-* _The webpage does not have any special setup or installation requirements_
+* The webpage does not have any special setup or installation requirements
-* _It can be seen on GitHub pages at: [benjbc.github.io/epicodus-project-week2/](https://benjbc.github.io/epicodus-project-week2/)_
+* It can be seen on GitHub pages at: https://benb-c.github.io/Epicodus-Intro-To-Programming-Week-2/

 ## Known Bugs